wufans/Adversarial-Attack-Algorithms/Papers.md

-# Survey of papers in Adversarial Settings
+# Summary of papers in Adversarial Settings

 ---
-## Background of Deep Learning Security
+## Background of Deep Learning Security and application of adversarial attack
+:white_check_mark: 000.Machine Learning in Adversarial Settings-PPT

+:white_check_mark: 1610.Accessorize to a Crime : Real and Stealthy Attacks on State-of-the-Art Face Recognition

+:white_check_mark: 1707.NO Need to Worry about Adversarial Examples in Object Detection in Autonomous Vehicles

+:white_check_mark: 1710.Standard detectors aren't (currently) fooled by physical adversarial stop signs

 ---
 ## Existence of adversarial examples